Hiring international employees is an increasingly common tactic in today’s competitive job market.

 Hiring international employees can boost your DEI, which has numerous benefits as shown by these stats:

-International employees often bring a new perspective and unique skills that can help your company innovate better, improve systems, and drive more revenue.
+In short, international employees often bring a new perspective and unique skills that can help your company innovate better, improve systems, and drive more revenue.
+It’s one reason organizations choose to adopt an international strategy.

 If you're hiring people who have immigrated to the country you operate in, thinking about the workplace experience immigrants have is essential to the success of your diversity and inclusion initiatives.